-Building a Martian House is a public art project making a prototype of a real Martian house.
+Building a Martian House is a public art project that has made a prototype of a real Martian house.

 Mars is a place where you’d have to live carefully and resourcefully.
-By imagining how a small community would live there, it offers us a sharp lens on our lives here on Earth today and our fraught relationship with consumerism.
+Imagining how a small community would live there offers a sharp lens on our lives here on Earth today and our fraught relationship with consumerism.

-It will be Britain’s first Martian house, created not exclusively by specialists but by many different people working together, as we all have expertise to offer around how we live and in imagining our shared futures.
-It has been created through a co-design process involving many people – from rocket scientists to primary school children – as we all have a role in the future and a part to play.
+This is Great Britain’s first Martian house, created by many different people working together, as we all have expertise to offer around how we live and in imagining our shared futures.
+It has been created through a co-design process involving many people, from rocket scientists to primary school children.
+We all have a role in the future and a part to play.

 The project is led and conceived by artists Ella Good and Nicki Kent, working with Hugh Broughton Architects (designer of the Halley VI British Antarctic Research Station) and Pearce+.
 It is presented in partnership with M Shed, and funded by The Edward Marshall Trust.